Please read this entire document carefully before beginning your exam!

 Your objective is to exploit the corporate network and compromise the designated critical asset while providing proof of exploitation.

-Each target machine contains at least one proof file, which you must retrieve, submit in your control panel, and include in a screenshot with your documentation.
+Not all targets contain proof files, some may contain one or two proof files which you must retrieve, submit in your control panel, and include in a screenshot with your documentation.
 Failure to provide the appropriate proof files in a screenshot for a given level of access will result in zero points being awarded for the target.

 Low privileged access proof is given in local.txt files, privileged access proof is given in proof.txt and the final proof is given in secret.txt.